A Æ B É F G H I M N S T W

 Altar Decor and Regalia:

 Consider decorating the weofod with candles in warm, earthy colors to symbolize the fading sunlight and the earth’s fertility.
-Include images or representations of NehalenniaTanfana, and Seaxneat, emphasizing their roles as deities of the hunt, bounty, peace, and victory, respectively.
+Include images or representations of NehalenniaTanfana, and Seaxneat-Tiw, emphasizing their roles as deities of the hunt, bounty, peace, and victory, respectively.
 Integrate animal symbols such as antlers, feathers, pelts or perhaps fruits and nuts.
 This pays homage to the end of the agricultural year, the increasing importance of hunting as opposed to farming, and the fact that our ancestors would have had to slaughter any livestock at this point that could not be reliably fed through the dark winter months.

 Opening Words: “The Blótere, standing before the gathered participants, speaks: